AbdulShabazz/Windows_10_Debloat/README.md

 # Ultimate Windows 10 Script
 This script is the culmination of many scripts and gists from github with features of my own.
-I am building this script to be a swiss army knife of Windows tools to help setup and optimize machines.
+I am building this script to be a swiss army knife of Windows tools to help setup and optimize your machine.

 ## My Additions
 - One command to run